habits

 Routines

-For human beings, routines can be extremely beneficial.
+Routines can be extremely beneficial.
 They allow us to take care of tasks and to do’s in a planned and thoughtful manner.
 They can create time for physical wellbeing such as exercise or preparing a meal.
-Even more than this, studies at the University of Pittsburgh School of Medicine have shown that individuals who have daily routines can help alleviate symptoms of bipolar disorder, especially when that routine includes consistent sleeping and eating patterns.
+They can even alleviate challenging mental health symptoms over time.

 Many of us know the benefit of routines, yet we can often feel stuck in identifying how to create new ones that will be helpful and healthy.
-Below are some ideas to help you think through ways you can begin to build routines:
+Here are some ideas to help you think through ways you can begin to build routines in your life.

 When Sleep Won't Come